RTEMS/rtems-docs/c_user/red_black_trees.rst

 object.
 A node is of type ``rtems_rtems_rbtree_node``.
 The node is designed to be part of a user data structure.
 To obtain the encapsulating structure users can use the ``RTEMS_CONTAINER_OF`` macro.
-The node can be placed anywhere within the user’s structure and the macro will calculate the structure’s address from the node’s address.
+The node can be placed anywhere within the user's structure and the macro will calculate the structure's address from the node's address.

 Controls
 --------